weixiang0470/NQU_112b/Linux3-Automated_Operation/Week4/README.md

 ```
 sudo systemctl status sshd
 ```
-2. Remove all files in `.ssh` to have a clean environment
+2. Remove all files in `.ssh` to have a clean environment, at home directory
 ```
 rm -rf .ssh
 ```